Wall-Brew-Co/clj-xml/README.md

 * `remove-empty-attrs?` - to remove any empty attribute maps
 * `stringify-values?`   - to coerce non-nil, non-string, non-collection values to strings
 * `remove-newlines?`    - to remove any newline characters in `xml-str`.
 Only applicable for `xml-str->edn`
+* `force-seq?`          - to coerce child XML nodes into an array of maps.
+Only applicable for `xml-str->edn`

 `xml-str->edn` and `xml-source->edn` also support the parsing options from `clojure.data.xml` and Java's `XMLInputFactory` class.
 [Additional documentation](http://docs.oracle.com/javase/6/docs/api/javax/xml/stream/XMLInputFactory.html) from Oracle is available.